open-metadata/docs-v1/README.md

 ### How to use markdoc tags ?

-Similar to the normal react components custom tags can be used as follow
+Similar to the normal react components, custom tags can be used as follows
 Example: Here's how to use tag named 'exampleTag' with some attributes

 ```